 Valley of Fire State Park was a highlight for me in my Neon to Nature adventure.
 The entire time we were hiking I felt as if I were walking on some Willy Wonka version of rainbow sherbet – the colors in this park were breathtaking.
 In fact, all I could think about was how this state park was better than many of the national parks I’ve seen.
 It’s definitely a hidden gem and you should absolutely include it on your Vegas trip!

 The park has the honor of being Nevada’s first and largest state park.
 And the best part is that it only sees about 300,000 visitors a year.
 It’s said that the name was coined by an AAA official traveling through the park at sunset.

 It has hikes ranging from .1 miles to 9 miles and tons of ways to see the distinct topography.
 There are also multiple campgrounds for traditional camping and RV camping.
 Even if you don’t have much time, the drive through the park is stunning.
 It feels like you are on another planet.

 The Fire Wave is the most popular attraction/hike in Valley of Fire State Park.
-I’m not sure if we were just lucky or what – but when we reached it in our hike, there was no one there!
-The slickrock has interchanging stripes of beige and red-orange colored sandstone.
+I’m not sure if we were just lucky or what – but when we reached it on our hike, there was no one there!
+The slick rock has interchanging stripes of beige and red-orange colored sandstone.
 These stripes are so perfect that they practically don’t look real.
 But Mother Nature’s artwork is indeed real…and we were able to really enjoy it all by ourselves!

 If you are into photography, check out this great photography resource site about where to get the best photos of the park.